manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 specifications.
 So there are several syntax shortcuts that let you map ranges of characters at once.
 The complete list is as follows:

--  A->a
--  Single char mapping, declares source char ‘A’ as allowed to occur within keywords and maps it to destination char ‘a’ (but does *not* declare ‘a’ as allowed).
+-  ``A->a`` -  Single char mapping, declares source char ‘A’ as allowed to occur within keywords and maps it to destination char ‘a’ (but does *not* declare ‘a’ as allowed).

--  A..Z->a..z
--  Range mapping, declares all chars in source range as allowed and maps them to the destination range.
+-  ``A..Z->a..z`` -  Range mapping, declares all chars in source range as allowed and maps them to the destination range.
 Does *not* declare destination range as allowed.
 Also checks ranges' lengths (the lengths must be equal).

--  a
--  Stray char mapping, declares a character as allowed and maps it to itself.
+-  ``a`` -  Stray char mapping, declares a character as allowed and maps it to itself.
 Equivalent to a->a single char mapping.

--  a..z
--  Stray range mapping, declares all characters in range as allowed and maps them to themselves.
+-  ``a..z`` -  Stray range mapping, declares all characters in range as allowed and maps them to themselves.
 Equivalent to a..z->a..z range mapping.

--  A..Z/2
--  Checkerboard range map.
+-  ``A..Z/2`` -  Checkerboard range map.
 Maps every pair of chars to the second char.
    More formally, declares odd characters in range as allowed and maps them to the even ones; also declares even characters as allowed and maps them to themselves.
 For instance, A..Z/2 is equivalent to A->B,